dramxx/Pixla/README.md

 # Pixla

-A pixel art generator that paints pixel by pixel using AI.
+A pixel art generator that paints pixel by pixel, so you dont have to.

 ![alt text](image-1.png)